The Common Language for Engineering

 81346-1: Basic Rules

-ISO/IEC 81346-1 defines the basic rules and principles used across the entire 81346 standard series.
-It provides a standardized method for organizing, breaking down, and identifying technical systems across engineering disciplines.
+IEC 81346-1 defines the basic rules and principles used across the entire 81346 standard series.
+It provides a standardized method for organizing system decompositions, and identifying technical systems across engineering disciplines.

 The standard defines aspects, which are different viewpoints used to describe systems.
 These include the functional aspect (what something does), the product aspect (what something is), the location aspect (where something is), and the type aspect (what kind or class of object it is).